 - Connection capability is affected by distance and obstructions.
 You may need to move your computer away from obstructions or closer to any access point you may be using.
 Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer.
-Make sure power to the access point is on. - ☐ Follow these steps to check the settings: - 1 Click Start and Control Panel. - 2 Click View network status and tasks under Network and Internet. - 3 Click Connect to a network to confirm that your access point is selected. - Make sure the encryption key is correct. - Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
+Make sure power to the access point is on. - Follow these steps to check the settings: - 1 Click Start and Control Panel. - 2 Click View network status and tasks under Network and Internet. - 3 Click Connect to a network to confirm that your access point is selected. - Make sure the encryption key is correct. - ☐ Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
 Selecting any other option may result in a communication failure.
-To change the settings, follow these steps: - Click Start and Control Panel. - 2 Click System and Security and Power Options. - 3 Click Change plan settings for the current power plan. - 4 Click Change advanced power settings. - 5 Double-click Wireless Adapter Settings and Power Saving Mode. - 6 Select Maximum Performance from the drop-down list.
+To change the settings, follow these steps: - 1 Right-click the power status icon on the taskbar and select Power Options. - 2 Click Change plan settings. - 3 Click Change advanced power settings. - 4 Select the Advanced settings tab. - 5 Double-click Wireless Adapter Settings and Power Saving Mode. - 6 Select Maximum Performance from the drop-down list both for On battery and Plugged in.